-There are many steps in the procurement process, from preparing bidding documents and issuing bids, to opening and evaluating bids, selecting a supplier, and awarding a contract.
+There are many steps in the procurement process, from preparing bidding documents and issuing bids, to opening and evaluating bids, selecting a supplier,

+Supply Chain Management for Commodity Security: Course Evaluation and awarding a contract.
 It can be a long process that can take considerable time.